-- Yield data: Our zero-coupon bond yield include maturities 3, 6, 9, 12, 24, 36, 48 and 60 months, where the yields are computed using the Fama-Bliss (1987) methodology.34 We filled in some missing data for 3 month yields using data from the Global Financial Data, and in cases where one-month yield differences cannot be obtained, we use the one-month forward exchange rate (end-of-period) from the same source.
-To complement our main analyses, we also look at yield data for the UK and the US over the period October 1992 July 2009, which are provided by the Bank of England. - Macro data: Taylor-rule macroeconomic fundamentals are inflation and output gap relative to those in the U.S. We use inflation and industrial production obtained from the IMF's
+- Yield data: Our zero-coupon bond yield include maturities 3, 6, 9, 12, 24, 36, 48 and 60 months, where the yields are computed using the Fama-Bliss (1987) methodology.
+34 We filled in some missing data for three month yields using data from the Global Financial Data, and in cases where one-month yield differences cannot be obtained, we use the one-month forward exchange rate (end-of-period) from the same source.
+To complement our main analysis, we also look at yield data for the UK and the US over the period October 1992 July 2009, which are provided by the Bank of England. - Macro data: Taylor-rule macroeconomic fundamentals are inflation and output gap relative to those in the US.
+We use inflation and industrial production obtained from the IMF's International Financial Statistics.
+Relative inflation, $\pi_t^R (= \pi_t^e \pi_t^{e})$, is defined as the difference in the annualized three-month percentage change of the logged seasonally-adjusted CPI.

-31A common view among practitioners is that a drop in term premium, which reduces the spread between short and long rates, is expansionary and predicts an increase in real activity.
+A common view among practitioners is that a drop in the term premium, which reduces the spread between short and long rates, is expansionary and predicts an increase in real activity.
 Bernanke (2006) agrees with this view.
 However, based on the canonical New Keynesian framework, movements in the term premium do not have such implications.
 For example, Rudebusch, Sack, and Swanson (2007) point out that only the expected path of short rate matters in the dynamic output Euler equation, and the term premium should not predict changes in real activity in the future.

-$^{^{32}}$ The linkage between the bond and currency premiums is also explored in Bekaert et al (2007), though our model further incorporates dynamics of the macroeconomy fundamentals into the expectation formation process.
+The linkage between the bond and currency premiums is also explored in Bekaert et al. (2007), though our model further incorporates dynamics of the macroeconomy fundamentals into the expectation formation process.

-33For the period October 1990 - September 1992, the UK was a participant of the Exchange Rate Mechanism (ERM), where the UK pound was effectively pegged within a small margin to countries in the European Community.
+For the period October 1990 - September 1992, the UK was a participant of the Exchange Rate Mechanism (ERM), where the UK pound was effectively pegged within a small margin to countries in the European Community.

-$^{^{34}}$ We thank Vivian Yue for providing us with the yield data from Diebold, Li and Yue (2008), and refer readers to it for details on the dataset.
+We thank Vivian Yue for providing us with the yield data from Diebold, Li and Yue (2008), and refer readers to it for details on the dataset.
 To match with the timing of the monthly macroeconomic variables, we use yields at the second trading day of the following month.
 (That is, the May 2001 yield observations are yields quoted on the second trading day of June 2001.)

-International Financial Statistics.
-Relative inflation, $\pi_t^R (= \pi_t^e - \pi_t^{e})$, is defined as the difference in the annualized 3-month percentage change of the logged seasonally-adjusted CPI.
-The logged industrial production index of each country is fitted to a quadratic trend, and the residuals are used to compute the relative output gap, $\tilde{y}t^R (= \tilde{y}t - \tilde{y}t^)$.
+The logged industrial production index of each country is fitted to a quadratic trend, and the residuals are used to compute the relative output gap, $\widetilde{y}{t}^{R} (= \widetilde{y}{t} - \widetilde{y}{t}^{})$.